-Verse 39-"When all the people saw this, they fell prostrate and cried, 'The LORD-he is God!'"
+Verse 39-"When all the people saw this, they fell prostrate and cried, 'The LORD he is God!
+The LORD-he is God!""

 It wasn't the first time Israel had seen fire like this.
-At the very first service in the tabernacle (Levi 9:24), "Fire came out from the presence of the LORD and consumed the burnt offering and the fat portions on the altar..."
+At the very first service in the tabernacle (Lev 9:24), "Fire came out from the presence of the LORD and consumed the burnt offering and the fat portions on the altar..."
 Likewise at the first service in Solomon's temple (2 Chron 7:1), "Fire came down from heaven and consumed the burnt offering and the sacrifices..."
-In those two instances the fire was God's way of saying, "I'm listening.
+In both of those instances the fire was God's way of saying, "I'm listening.
 I've accepted your sacrifice.
-You can come to Me.
-I am God and there is none other."
+You can come to Me, for I am God and there is none other."